4.1 Claims by Offline and Out-of-Province Providers

 Policy Details

-Offline and OOP providers may submit manual claims to PharmaCare for benefits being provided to B.C. residents with PharmaCare coverage for the drug or device in question through 100% coverage plans (Plans C, D, F, G, W and Z).
+Offline and OOP providers may submit manual claims to PharmaCare (i.e., by mail, fax or courier) for benefits provided to B.C. residents through PharmaCare’s 100% coverage plans (Plans C, D, F, G, W and Z).

-Offline and OOP providers should not submit manual claims to PharmaCare for benefits provided to B.C. residents with coverage under only Fair PharmaCare (Plan I).
-Fair PharmaCare beneficiaries may submit claims using the Manual Patient Claims process detailed in Section 4.2—Manual Patient Claims.
+Offline and OOP providers should not submit manual claims to PharmaCare for benefits provided to B.C. residents under Fair PharmaCare (Plan I).
+These beneficiaries may submit claims using the Manual Patient Claims process detailed in Section 4.2—Manual Patient Claims (providers should support their claims by providing them with a receipt showing the amount was paid in full).

-OOP sites wishing to be providers are required to sign a declaration.1 If the enrolment application is approved, the site will become a PharmaCare provider, but will not be connected to PharmaNet.
+If enrolment is approved, the site becomes a PharmaCare provider, but is not connected to PharmaNet.

 OOP providers are subject to the same policies and procedures as in-province providers.

-Payment is not made for B.C. residents visiting an OOP community.
-Payment is provided only because the OOP provider is closer to or more accessible from a B.C. resident’s home than the nearest B.C. provider.
+Payment is not made for B.C. residents visiting an OOP community; payment is provided only because the OOP provider is closer or more accessible to a B.C. resident’s home than the nearest B.C. provider.
+However, in some limited circumstances, payment is also made because an OOP provider has been approved to sell certain products to B.C. residents that will be covered by the PharmaCare program.

 All claims by providers are subject to PharmaCare Audit.